Video game journalism: Conflicts of interest and pressure from game publishers

 Publications reviewing a game often receive advertising revenue and entertainment from the game's publishers, which can lead to perceived conflicts of interest.
 Reviews by 'official' platform-specific magazines such as Nintendo Power typically have direct financial ties to their respective platform holders.

 In 2001, The 3DO Company's president sent an email to GamePro threatening to reduce their advertising spend following a negative review.

 In 2007, Jeff Gerstmann was fired from GameSpot after posting a review on Kane & Lynch: Dead Men that was deemed too negative by its publisher, which also advertised heavily on the website.
 Due to non-disclosure agreements, Gerstmann was not able to talk about the topic publicly until 2012.

 In a 2012 article for Eurogamer, Robert Florence criticised the relationship between the video games press and publishers, characterising it as "almost indistinguishable from PR", and questioned the integrity of a games journalist, Lauren Wainwright.
 In the controversy that followed, dubbed "Doritogate" (after a video of Geoff Keighley emerged of him sitting in front of bottles of Mountain Dew, bags of Doritos and an ad banner for Halo 4), the threat of legal action—the result of broad libel laws in the UK—caused Eurogamer to self-censor.
-Florence was forced to amend his article, and he consequently retired from games journalism.
+Eurogamer's editor-in-chief Tom Bramwell censored the article, and Florence consequently retired from video games journalism.

 According to a July 2014 survey by Mike Rose in Gamasutra, approximately a quarter of high-profile YouTube gaming channels receive pay from the game publishers or developers for their coverage, especially those in the form of Let's Play videos.

 Following the Gamergate controversy that started in August 2014, both Destructoid and The Escapist tightened their disclosure and conflict of interest policies.
 Kotaku editor-in-chief Stephen Totilo said writers were no longer allowed to donate to Patreon campaigns of developers.
 Kotaku later disclosed that journalist Patricia Hernandez, who had written for them, was friends with developers Anna Anthropy and Christine Love, as well as being Anthropy's former housemate.
 Polygon announced that they would disclose previous and future Patreon contributions.